-Every semester, all delinquent accounts are sent to collections.
+At the end of every semester, all delinquent accounts are sent to collections.
 If your account is sent to collections, you will be responsible for paying the full balance plus the collection costs (1/3 of your balance) before obtaining transcripts or registering for courses.